jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 ***********************************************************
 Steps to disable Secureboot on both FVP and MPS3 FPGA
 ***********************************************************
-Now, after testing the secureboot, UEFI authenticated variables get stored in the secure flash.
+Now, after testing the SB, UEFI authenticated variables get stored in the secure flash.
 When you try to reboot, the U-Boot will automatically read the UEFI authenticated variables and authenticates the images before executing them.
 In normal booting scenario, the linux kernel images will not be signed and hence this will not allow the system to boot, as image authentication will fail.
-We need to delete the Platform Key (one of the UEFI authenticated variable for Secureboot) in order to disable the secureboot.
+We need to delete the Platform Key (one of the UEFI authenticated variable for SB) in order to disable the SB.
 At the U-Boot prompt, run the following commands.

 On the FVP